jlettvin/Greased-Grep/README.md

 ### TODO
 * TODO find bug for when m_table is not reserved
 * TODO measure performance against fgrep/ack/ag
-* TODO continue search as long as the target stream matches

 <hr />